grame-cncm/faustide/README.md

 ## Versioning

-You'll have to raise the package version number in `package.json` and `src/index.ts` for `npm run update` to properly work.
+You'll have to raise the package version number in `package.json` before `npm run build` to properly work.

 ------